-Auckland Transport (AT) and Auckland Council are making changes on Queen Street to increase space for those walking, on bikes and using public transport in the city centre, as part of their response to COVID-19
+Auckland Transport (AT) and Auckland Council are making changes on Queen Street as part of the ‘Access for Everyone’ pilot, in Queen Street valley, designed to prioritise those walking, cycling and using public transport.

 Project status: Construction